mvolkmann/blog/src/alfred.md

 ## System Preferences

-To open the System Preferences app, open the Alfred search box, enter "system p" and press the return key.
+To open the System Preferences app, open the Alfred search box, enter "`system p`" and press the return key.
 To open it on a specific pane, enter the beginning of the pane name and press the return key.
 For example, "disp" for the Display pane,